DigitalVilla/Eyedntify/README.md

-# Etedentify
+# Eyedentify
-> A Progressive Web Application in React/Redux and MongoD
+> A Progressive Web Application in React/Redux and MongoDB

 ![](screenshot.png)